Fuel system modification (FSM) for paramotors with diaphragm carburetors

 The primary purpose of the FSM is to end fuel starvation.
 Another purpose is to recirculate the fuel from the carburetor back to the tank.
 This keeps the temperature of the fuel as low as possible, preventing vaporization due to fuel overheating before it enters the carburetor.
 Lastly, the paramotor manufacturer's enriching the fuel/air mix often causes "4 cycling" or roughness in the midrange.
 The FSM allows the main jet size to be reduced which eliminates "4 cycling" without causing overheating at or near wide open throttle (WOT).

 An example is our test engine – a Polini Thor 130.
 The stock jet is a #130.
 With the FSM installed and tuned, we were able to decrease the jet size to a #125.
 We did go down to a #116 but, at sea level, it was too easy to overheat the engine.
 (Our reward was a piston with a hole melted in it.)
 The #125, in this case, is a reduction in jet size sufficient to eliminate midrange roughness (4 cycling) while not causing overheating at WOT.
 On engines with the WB-37 (or its clones), the adjustable main jet can be leaned out in the same manner.
 Our installation instructions explain how to balance leaning out the main jet while not overheating the engine.
+The goal is to have the largest jet possible without 4 cycling.
+A rich fuel mixture helps cool the engine.

 Why not have a slightly pressurized fuel tank?
 Read this page for the reasons why this may not be a good idea....

-3. What is the problem?
+3. What is the problem in detail?

 For many years, yours truly was plagued by quirky and unexplainable engine stalls while flying, especially when going to WOT at launch.
 Once during hot weather (over 100º F/38º C), yours truly launched and, in less than 15 seconds, the engine quit.
 Has anyone had something like this happen?
 After a few minutes, the engine would restart and another attempt was made to launch but the engine quit soon after becoming airborne.
 Time to go home....